 Faking a Slip & Fall Can Land You in a Heap of Trouble

-We have a right to feel safe when we are on public property.
-For example, a spill in the supermarket must be cleaned up before it becomes the site of an accident.
+In personal injury, we have a right to feel safe when we are on public property.
+For example, a spill in the supermarket must be cleared up before it becomes the site of an accident.
 Similarly, ice and snow must be cleared from sidewalks and parking lots must be well-lit so pedestrians can step around dangerous potholes and pavement cracks.

-On the other hand, faking a slip & fall is not only illegal, it cause big problems for the alleged victim.
+On the other hand, faking a slip & fall is not only illegal, but it also causes big problems for the alleged victim.
 Instead of getting paid by the insurance company, it’s more likely that a person who tries to defraud a store owner or insurance company will be spending time in jail.

 He admitted to his former employers that he faked his injuries and just laid down in the parking lot – out of the view of security cameras.
 He was indicted on charges of theft by deception, attempted theft by deception, insurance fraud, health care claims fraud and several other charges.
 He faces between five and 10 years in jail if convicted of the charges.